 3. Selling Water

 You can sell water in two ways.
-One, purchase bottled water at a wholesale price and sell to travelers at the local bus stop.
+One, purchase bottled water wholesale and sell it to travelers at the local bus stop.
 The cheapest quantity goes for Kshs.
 10-15 for a small bottle.
 You can then sell it for Kshs.
 20-30 turning a good profit.

 The same applies to many neighborhoods that suffer from frequent water shortages.
-You can use a bicycle or a cart mkokoteni to ferry the water around.
-When setting the price, factor in the energy it takes to carry the water and distance traveled.
+You can use a bicycle or a cart (mkokoteni) to ferry the water around.
+When setting the price, factor in the energy it takes to carry the water, and the distance traveled.